 Please do not submit proposed schedules or courses on the Graduate Degree Planner.
 We're not equipped to receive them and will return them to you.

-Summer 2018 and Fall 2018 registration will be open April 16 - 27.
-After April 27, there will be additional registration access times throughout the summer and until the fourth class ay of the fall.
+Spring 2019 registration will be open October 30 - November 10.
+After November 10, there will be additional registration access times throughout the winter and until the fourth class day of the spring.

 When to Register